HorizonRobotics/alf/docs/knowledge_base.md

 | MID     | 1   |Yes  |  Yes | Any step other than FIRST and LAST |
 | LAST | 0      |   No | No | Last step because of a normal game end |
 | LAST | 1 | Yes | No | Last step because of time limit |

+### Missing one TimeStep of losses every rollout length for on-policy training
+TrainingInfo fields are populated in sync_off_policy_driver around line 143.

+For every `T` (unroll_length) number of transitions, only the ending `TimeStep` of each transition is stored into `TrainingInfo`.  `TimeStep` `0` is not stored, only `1` through `T` `TimeStep`s are.
+Also, according to how `TrainingInfo` is populated (sync_off_policy_driver.py around line 143) the reward in `TimeStep` `1` comes from executing the action of `TimeStep` `0`, and is not used in loss calculation.
+This leaves only the rewards of steps `2` to `T`, a total of `T - 1` steps, for calculating losses.
+Would this cause any significant problem with training?
+Most likely, it wouldn't.

+Case 1) When episode length varies or when it is fixed but is not divisible by unroll length, then the time step that's being dropped could appear randomly throughout the episode, no serious bias in training.

+Case 2) When rewards are only given at episode end, and each episode is of the same length that's divisible by the unroll length, for example, unroll 2 steps for episodes of equal length 4, step `0` is discarded, steps `1`, `2` make into training, and `3`, `4` make into training (step `4` being the first step of the next episode).
+The reward for the first episode (steps `0` to `3`) is stored at step `4` and is used in training.
+No reward is dropped.
+It's not randomly dropping `TimeStep`s, so there is still some bias, but at least all the rewards are taken into account during training.

+Case 3) This actually becomes a problem when rewards are given at the second last step of each episode, and when episode lengths are fixed and divisible by unroll length, in which case, rewards are dropped consistently out of training.

+Case 3 is probably very rare, but documenting here just in case.

+For off policy training, we plan to include the very first TimeStep of each unroll in the replay buffer and use them for training.
+No steps will be discarded.